Nong-O Hama: 2022

 Nong-O made his fifth title defense of the ONE Bantamweight Muay Thai World Championship against Felipe Lobo at ONE: X on March 26, 2022.
 He won the bout after knocking out Lobo with an uppercut in the third round.

 Nong-O defended his ONE Bantamweight Muay Thai World Championship against Liam Harrison at ONE on Prime Video 1 on August 27, 2022.
 He won the bout in the first round after Harrison was unable to continue due to leg kicks.

 2023

 Nong-O was scheduled to face former ONE Bantamweight Muay Thai World Champion Alaverdi Ramazanov for his seventh title defense on January 14, 2023, at ONE on Prime Video 6.
 However, the bout was moved to headline at ONE Friday Fights 1 on January 20.
 He won the bout via knockout in the third round.

-Nong-O is scheduled to make his eighth title defense against the former ONE Flyweight Muay Thai World champion Jonathan Haggerty on April 22, 2023, at ONE Fight Night 9.
+Nong-O faced against former ONE Flyweight Muay Thai World champion Jonathan Haggerty for his eighth title defense on April 22, 2023, at ONE Fight Night 9.
+He lost the bout via knockout in the first round.

+Nong-O faced Nico Carrillo on December 22, 2023, at ONE Friday Fights 46 and was knocked out again in the second round.

+2024

+Nong-O faced Kulabdam Sor.Jor.Piek-U-Thai at ONE Friday Fights 58 on April 5, 2024, winning the bout via unanimous decision.

+Nong-O faced Kiamran Nabati on September 27, 2024, at ONE Friday Fights 81.
+He lost the fight by unanimous decision.

+2025

+Moving his flyweight debut, Nong-O faced Kongthoranee Sor.Sommai on February 8, 2025, at ONE Fight Night 28.
+He lost the fight via split decision.

+The rematch between Nong-O and Kongthoranee in a main event is scheduled on May 3, 2025, at ONE Fight Night 31.